joergkrause/nyaf/docs/md/docs/store/example.md

 };
 ```

+> The functions of the actions are executed if the *dispatch* call provides nothing (`undefined` - exactly).
+In that case the value from the function is pulled.

 Also, some reducers doing the hard work (*DatabaseService* is an example service proxy not shown here; see the full example code on Github in the examples path):

 ```ts